Inject AppleSSD driver in Winclone 8.2

 To inject the Apple SSD driver into a restored Boot Camp partition, follow the steps below.

 NOTE: INJECTING A DRIVER INTO WINDOWS CHANGES FILES ON THE BOOT CAMP PARTITION AND COULD CAUSE THE BOOT CAMP PARTITION TO BECOME UNBOOTABLE.
 MAKE SURE YOU HAVE A COPY OF ALL FILES PRIOR TO INJECTING THE DRIVER.
-(If you have just restored a Winclone image to the partition, you will already have a copy of the files and a non-bootable partition so this probably isn’t an issue.
-However, since it changes Windows, be aware and don’t just inject drivers willy-nilly).
+If you have just restored a Winclone image to the partition, you will already have a copy of the files and a non-bootable partition.
+Therefore, this is likely not an issue.
+However, since it changes Windows, be careful and intentioned when injecting drivers.

-- On the T2 Mac that requires the driver to be injected, download the Windows drivers by opening Boot Camp Assistant in the Utilities folder in macOS, and select
+- On the T2 Mac that requires the driver to be injected, download the Windows drivers by opening Boot Camp Assistant in the Utilities folder in macOS.
+Then, select

 Action->Download Windows Support Software.